dncnmcdougall/ModelReducer/readme.md

 ## Building
 Tests can be run with
 - npm test

-with the
-- "npm_test_coverage" environment variable set to 1.
-the tests will produce a coverage report.
+which will produce a coverage report.

-If it is not set, the tests are simply run.

 To test without coverage run
 - npm run test_no_cov